-Introduction to Pandas DataFrame.query() function
+Introduction to Pandas DataFrame.query() Function

-Python is one of the dominantly used programming languages by data scientists.
+Python is one of the most commonly used programming languages by data scientists.
 The reason for the proliferation of this language is that it is easy to use and enjoys strong community support, with dedicated libraries for data analysis and predictive modeling.
 Pandas is one such library that is widely accepted by the data science community for performing data cleaning and analysis.

 pandas dataframe query